 By using dynamic batch sizes that take into account the most recent demand figures, set-up times and costs, as well as costs for overtime and storage, and the product’s shelf-life, businesses can often realize big cost savings.
-So if you want to benefit from plans that are based on optimal batch sizes, look for a solution with this optimization functionality.
+So if you want to benefit from plans based on optimal batch sizes, look for a solution with this optimization functionality.

 8. Surplus stock management

 When sales teams don’t have clear visibility of surplus and expiring stock, companies tend to end up with a combination of fire sales and price erosion.
-Customer service takes a hit as well due to a lack of understanding of available stock.
+Customer service takes a hit as well due to a lack of understanding of the available stock.

 With a planning tool that provides forward visibility of any excess and expiring inventory, sales can put the right plans in place to maximize sales and minimize waste and heavy discounting.